 The Stitchroom platform was built for the trade and is highly tailored to designers who are ordering custom.
 We currently have standardized pricing and client and designers can both order.
 We are working on building out a part of the business with reupholstered vintage furniture that will be more client-focused and developing our trade program further with more perks for designers and different pricing structures.

 Amazing.
 For larger pieces or order sizes, what is the lead time and shipping options?

 We ship nationwide and have worked with the client or designer to find the best shipping solutions for their needs.
 For larger commercial projects (let’s say an entire hotel of throw pillows), the lead times can be around 3-5 weeks.

-The vintage furniture marketing sounds like a really amazing oppotunity for the market.
+The vintage furniture marketing sounds like a really amazing opportunity for the market.
 Finally, what are some of the biggest challenges that you see facing the upholstered goods industry and what do you see changing in 2020?

 The barrier to entry in the upholstery industry is extremely high.
 Many people designers and clients alike decide to not even attempt ordering custom upholstery.
-Sourcing material, finding the right manufacturing vendor, and trusting them to produce high quality with a reliable turnaround time is almost unheard of.
-But, technology is really helping to change many of the problems from the past like visibility and communication.
-The internet can be your friend in finding trustworthy vendors and emerging platforms built to help with organization on the customer and manufacturers side are helping everyone stay on track.
+Sourcing material, finding the right manufacturing vendor, and trusting them to produce high quality with a reliable turnaround time is uncommon But, technology is really helping to change many of the problems from the past like visibility and communication.
+Hence, the internet can be your friend in finding trustworthy vendors and emerging platforms built to help with organization on the customer and manufacturers side are helping everyone stay on track.
 2020 is about individuality and sustainability.
 Companies that can make custom accessible for a reasonable price point with a relatively fast turnaround time will definitely see an influx of customers.

 We completely agree!
 Thank you again Ella for sharing Stitchroom with us.
 We look forward to seeing its evolution.